Jaxonwht/marketplace/README.md

 1. `curl https://get.okteto.com -sSfL | sh` to install the Okteto CLI.
 2. `okteto context use https://cloud.okteto.com -n <namespace> -t <token>` to configure CLI.
 3. `okteto build . -f Dockerfile.web -t okteto.dev/marketplace-web-backend:latest` to build and push web_backend image to Okteto registry.

+### Stage

+In this repository, the staging environment refers to running the different services with the production setup but in docker compose.
+You can start the staging environment with `docker compose -f docker-compose.stage.yaml up`.
+Note that the stage environment tries to mimic the production envrionment as much as possible.
+Therefore, the web_backend and scheduler in staging mode exposes uwsgi sockets instead of http sockets and the client does implement reverse proxy.
+If you want to send a request to the `web_backend`, you should not use `localhost:5000` as the endpoint.
+Rather, use `localhost/api`.
+Similarly, `scheduler`'s endpoint is no longer `localhost:4000`, but `localhost/scheduler`.